syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% endtabs %}

+### Maintain Imported List style information

+The following code example shows how to maintain information about imported list styles in a Word document while cloning and merging multiple Word documents.

+{% tabs %}

+{% highlight c# %}

+//Opens the source document

+WordDocument sourceDocument = new WordDocument(sourceFileName);

+//Opens the destination document

+WordDocument destinationDocument = new WordDocument(targetFileName);

+//Sets true value to maintain imported list style cache to destination document

+destinationDocument.Settings.MaintainImportedListCache = true;

+//Processes the body contents for each section in the Word document

+foreach (WSection section in sourceDocument.Sections)

+{

+//Accesses the body of section where all the contents in document are apart

+foreach (TextBodyItem bodyItem in section.Body.ChildEntities)

+{

+   destinationDocument.LastSection.Body.ChildEntities.Add(bodyItem.Clone());

+}

+}

+//Closes the source document

+sourceDocument.Close();

+//Sets false value to exclude imported list style cache to destination document

+destinationDocument.Settings.MaintainImportedListCache = false;

+//Saves the destination document

+destinationDocument.Save(outputFileName, FormatType.Docx);

+//Closes the destination document

+destinationDocument.Close();

+{% endhighlight %}

+{% highlight vb.net %}

+'Opens the source document

+Dim sourceDocument As New WordDocument(sourceFileName)

+'Opens the destination document

+Dim destinationDocument As New WordDocument(targetFileName)

+'Sets true value to maintain imported list style cache to destination document

+destinationDocument.Settings.MaintainImportedListCache = True

+'Processes the body contents for each section in the Word document

+For Each section As WSection In sourceDocument.Sections

+'Accesses the body of section where all the contents in document are apart

+For Each bodyItem As TextBodyItem In section.Body.ChildEntities

+destinationDocument.LastSection.Body.ChildEntities.Add(bodyItem.Clone())

+Next

+Next

+'Closes the source document

+sourceDocument.Close()

+'Sets false value to exclude imported list style cache to destination document

+destinationDocument.Settings.MaintainImportedListCache = False

+'Saves the destination document

+destinationDocument.Save(outputFileName, FormatType.Docx)

+'Closes the destination document

+destinationDocument.Close()

+{% endhighlight %}

+{% endtabs %}

 ## Printing a Word document

 You can print a Word document by utilizing DocIO’s capability to convert the document into images and .NET framework’s [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx#) class